 Calming high-energy, excitable, rowdy dogs can be a challenge.
 Fortunately, many respond quite well to the balancing action of flower remedies.
-Discover which flower essence blends work best to improve calm and control in hyper, high-strung dogs, and find tips for living and working successfully with this kind of dog.
+Discover which Bach flower essences work best to improve calm and control in hyper, high-strung dogs, and find practical tips for living and working successfully with this kind of dog.

 - You’ve tried CBD oil and herbal calming treats and aids.
 Your dog’s not any calmer, but you’re now qualified to teach a class in Herbology at your local community college.

-- Extreme exercise hasn’t help.
+- Extreme exercise hasn’t helped.
 You now have a very fit, hyper, uncontrollable dog.

 - You have a kitchen drawerful of quick-fix training devices.
 And those “alpha” techniques you were told to try….
 Well, we won’t go there.

 - You are THIS close to asking your vet to prescribe drugs to calm your dog the heck down (or you already have and don’t like the side effects).

 Let me say, I sympathize.
 As a professional dog trainer, I’ve worked with my share of “wild child” dogs.
 And I’m going to suggest something that might surprise you.

 "Flower essences, you say?
 That sounds pretty delicate.
 I need something serious!
 Can flower essences actually help?"